LaExploradora/LaExploradora/README.md

 - 📫 HMU on Telegram: @LaExplorad0ra.
 - 🤡 One day I've spent 6 hours to get my Hackintosh back up again.
 Guess what?
 This was typed from it.

-- Current ⌨️: Vortex Race III RGB / Cherry MX Silent Red.
+- ⌨️: Vortex Race III RGB / Cherry MX Silent Red.

 - 🍻 I mainly use GitLab, because of my work right now, so you'll probably not see many activity here :/